sleekmason/Lilidog/README.md

 After boot, you have the option to install or try out Lilidog live.
 Once in a session, there are a few items that can shape your experience.
 Look in the "paw" icon in the tint2 panel for theming options.
 Look in the "Toggles" section of the menu for some useful options, and look in the "Install Extras" portion of the menu for extra programs you may want.
 Look around.
 There is more to see as well.
+NOTE - For All live sessions, Username is "user" and root password (sudo) is "live".

 ### Features: